muziejus/novel-maps-of-ny-2017/sections/policies.md

 The assignment instructions, though detailed in the syllabus, may be enhanced or supplemented during the course.
 If you have any questions about an assignment, you should ask for clarification early.
-The assignments are due on the dates noted in the syllabus.
+The assignments are due on the dates noted in the syllabus.The writing can be submitted electronically.

-The writing can be submitted electronically, _except_ for the second essay and its rewrite, which must be submitted in paper form.
-I prefer 2up (two pages per sheet), two-sided printing.
-Documents should be formatted sanely: 12pt type and double-spaced.

 Late assignments jeopardize both your and my rhythms in the class, so they will be penalized.
 I will give you feedback and will happily discuss any work with you, but grades should be considered final.